 If your team is seeking to bring in more revenue, data helps your conversion funnel.
-It’s the difference between knowing your customer or simply taking a wild guess.
+It’s the difference between knowing your customer and simply taking a wild guess.

-Matt Ackerson, founder of Petovera, says, “The rise of the smart sales funnel is happening now.
+Matt Ackerson, the founder of Petovera, said, “The rise of the smart sales funnel is happening now.
 You can expect it to become a near marketing ‘requirement’ as businesses adopt the strategy and new tools and tech come out around the concept.”

 Whether it’s acquiring more qualified leads or retaining loyal consumers, build your sales system on a foundation of analytics.
 This provides your team with the ability to produce informed decisions.

 Make a deliberate effort to focus on the data.
 Here are five ways to improve your sales funnel.